sbrennan98/Networks-Project-SocketAPI/README.md

 This project was made with OpenJDK `17.0.1` so ensure it is installed.
 To check your version of java and see if it was installed correctly, run `java --version` in the terminal.

-### Compile Client & Server from root directory
+### Compile Client & Server from src directory

-From the root folder of the project, compile the files with `javac src/Client/Main.java && javac src/Server/Main.java`.
+From the `src` folder of the project, compile the files with `javac Client/Main.java && javac Server/Main.java`.
 This will compile both the Client & Server.
-Then to start the Server type `java src/Server/Main`.
-To run the Client type `java src/Client/Main`, but note that the Server must already be running or else it won't be able to connect through the Socket API and will close out of the program.
+Then to start the Server type `java Server/Main`.
+To run the Client type `java Client/Main`, but note that the Server must already be running or else it won't be able to connect through the Socket API and will close out of the program.